Preset

 Please listen to the differences between the algorithms in our Noise Reduction Audio Examples and find more details about Noise Reduction here.

-Set to a custom (non-Auto) value if you prefer more noise reduction or want to bypass our classifier.
-But be aware, that higher values might result in artifacts or destroy music segments!
+For Static Denoiser in Auto mode, a classifier decides if and how much noise reduction is necessary.
+Be aware, that custom set higher values might result in artifacts or destroy music segments!

 Remove Breathings

-If you enable Remove Breathings for Dynamic Denoiser or Speech Isolation, all distracting inhalation and exhalation sounds will be eliminated from your recordings.
+If you enable Remove Breathings for Dynamic Denoiser or Speech Isolation, all distracting inhalation and exhalation sounds will be reduced or removed from your recordings.
+Set higher values to get more breathing sound reduction.

 Parameters for Static Denoising

-In addition to the parameter (Noise) Reduction Amount, we offer two more parameters for the Static Denoiser to control the combination of our Noise and Hum Reduction algorithms.
+In addition to the parameter Remove Noise, we offer two more parameters for the Static Denoiser to control the combination of our Static Noise and Hum Reduction algorithms.

 Behavior of our Noise and Hum Reduction parameter combinations: